 What can you do to help prevent your loved one from falling?

-This coming Saturday (September 22) was recently named, "National Falls Prevention Awareness Day."
+September 22nd was recently named, "National Falls Prevention Awareness Day."

 Falling presents a serious health risk for the elderly.
 Thirty-three percent of adults over age 65 fall every year, according to the Centers for Disease Control and Prevention (CDC).
 For the senior population, falls top the rankings of injury-related death and are the most frequent cause of hospital trauma admission.